telerik/winforms-docs/gridview/editors/data-validation.md

 >note You can watch the [Validation with RadGridView for WinForms](http://tv.telerik.com/watch/winforms/radgridview/validation-with-radgridview-winforms) video regarding the usage of RadGridView built-in validation.
 >

+The following properties are controlling the errors visibility:

+* ShowCellErrors
+* ShowRowErrors

 # See Also
 * [API]({%slug winforms/gridview/editors/api%})